Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Comparison with Existing Work

 \section{Comparison with Existing Work}

 Table~\ref{tab:realtime_mpc_comparison} compares IDTO to results reported in the literature.
-Due to space constraints, we focus on recent results that run CI-MPC in real time.
+For brevity, we focus on recent results that run CI-MPC in real time.
+Because CI-MPC performance often depends heavily on implementation details and parameter tuning, we choose to compare with results reported in the literature rather than attempting to reimplement the methods ourselves.
+We believe this fascilitates the fairest possible comparison, as authors are incentivised to report their best results.

 We encourage the reader to read the cited references for further details.
 Notice that the oldest work is from 2018, with most from 2022 or newer, so major performance differences cannot be attributed to differences in processing power.
 Nonetheless, hardware and software quality do significantly impact performance, and most methods in Table~\ref{tab:realtime_mpc_comparison} would perform better with further optimization.
 This includes our own approach: while Drake is currently undergoing significant performance improvements, IDTO would benefit from faster multibody algebra.
-For example, MuJoCo can simulate a humanoid with 4000 timesteps per second on a single CPU \cite{howell2022predictive}.
+For example, MuJoCo can simulate a humanoid with 4000 timesteps per second on a single CPU \citep{howell2022predictive}.
 By contrast, Drake runs a comparably sized model at around 800 timesteps per second.

 Table~\ref{tab:realtime_mpc_comparison} shows that IDTO allows longer planning horizons than many existing methods, a fact that is enabled by relatively large time steps.
 We do not simplify the system dynamics, though we do simplify collision geometries (see Remark~\ref{remark:collision_geometries}).
-We are particularly proud of the fact that IDTO does not require a preferred contact sequence for the quadruped example, though specifying one is possible in the IDTO framework and might improve performance in practice.
+We are particularly proud of the fact that IDTO does not require a preferred contact sequence for the quadruped, though specifying one is possible in the IDTO framework and might improve performance in practice.